HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/tugboats.md

 # History

 - v0.16.1
-  - Fixed an issue with the hitboxes of the metal stairs
+  - Fixed an issue with the hitboxes of the metal stairs.
 - v0.16.0
-  - Added
+  - Added.